amsterjanis/owncloud-login-skin-for-roundcube/README.md

 Based on the skin "Larry" for Roundcube, copyright (c) 2012, The Roundcube Dev Team, licensed under the Creative Commons Attribution-ShareAlike License (see http://creativecommons.org/licenses/by-sa/3.0/ for details).

-Design based on the default skin of Owncloud, copyright (c) 2011, Jan-Christoph Borchardt, http://jancborchardt.net, licensed under the Affero General Public License version 3 or later (see https://www.gnu.org/licenses/agpl-3.0.html for details).
+Design based on the default skin of ownCloud, CSS styles copyright (c) 2011, Jan-Christoph Borchardt, http://jancborchardt.net, licensed under the Affero General Public License version 3 or later (see https://www.gnu.org/licenses/agpl-3.0.html for details).